jerrynabango/Delani-Studio/README.md

-in the Software without any restrictions, including without limitations the rights to use,copy,modify,publish,distribute,sublicense,and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so freely without any restrictions.THANK YOU FOR USING THE Delani Studio.
+in the Software without any restrictions, including without limitations the rights to use,copy,modify,publish,distribute,sublicense,and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so freely without any restrictions.THANK YOU FOR USING Delani Studio.

    lincense Copyright (c)2020.All rights reserved.
     P.o Box: 999666,Nairobi,Kenya.